debezium/debezium.github.io/README.md

 As soon as you passes the pull request a GitHub action generates the link for preview the change in surge.sh.
 When a pull request is closed the surge preview instance will be torn down.
 ### 7. Publish the website

 Review the pull request and merge onto the `develop` branch.
-The [GitHub Actions](https://github.com/features/actions) will then build the `develop` branch and, if successful, store the generated site in the `master` branch and publish to GitHub Pages.
+The [GitHub Actions](https://github.com/features/actions) will then build the `develop` branch and, if successful, store the generated site in the `gh-pages` branch and publish to GitHub Pages.